EMS Week 2023: 3 ways to celebrate

-We’ve compiled a list of ways EMS organizations can spotlight their value and commitment to the community, and we encourage you to leave tips in the comments for ideas that may have worked for your agency in the past.
+As you look to elevate the life-saving work of your agency's personnel for EMS Week, we’ve compiled a list of ways EMS organizations can spotlight their value and commitment to the community.
+We also encourage you to leave tips in the comments for ideas that may have worked for your agency in the past.

 Don’t assume your local newspaper will independently realize the importance of EMS Week; make them understand.
 Here’s how: